pwdd/assignments_instructions/course2/04_assignment_instructions.md

 The functional goal of this assignment to implement a web application to manage Todo Items.

 Try following the **Getting Started** and **Technical Requirements** step by step.
 For this assignment, it is important that you follow the order of the tests suggested in this document.
-Many tests will fail if executed after additional techical requirements have been completed (refer to **Technical Requirement #5**).
+Many tests will fail if executed after additional techical requirements have been completed.
+There will be no need to run only the command `rspec` to check for all the requirements.
+Instead, you will run `end2end.rb` to check if your application has implemented all the requirements correctly (refer to **Technical Requirement #5 and #XX**).

 ## Functional Requirements